Some cookies decorated with royal icing. There are pumpkins, a squirrel, acorns, and a turkey. There are leaves and Indian corn.

 Keyword Fall, icing, kid-friendly, snack

-A glass plate with decorated Christmas tree sugar cookies with royal icing.
+Christmas tree cookies decorated with royal icing.

 Royal Icing